ben-z/Silent-Sync/README.md

 [![Build Status](https://api.travis-ci.org/ben-z/Silent-Sync.svg?branch=master)](https://travis-ci.org/ben-z/Silent-Sync)

-Silent Sync is built for simplicity and clearance.
+Silent Sync is built for simplicity and clarity.
 With minimal setup, it automates the uploading process of working with a remote server.

-*Warning: this plugin is not yet compatible with **windows**, please check back in a week or two as it's under active development :smile:.
+*Warning: this plugin is not yet compatible with **windows**, please check back in a week or two as it's under ~~active development~~ (unfortunately no longer active due to the lack of time, please check out [atom-sync](https://atom.io/packages/atom-sync) instead.) :smile:.
 (Of course, any help is greatly appreciated!)*

 ## Installation